ultimaweapon/tcg-boot/README.md

 ```

 You may need to change bios settings in order to boot TCG Loader.
 You can append `-nographic`
-ptions to `start-vm.sh` to output the QEMU console directly to your terminal.
+options to `start-vm.sh` to output the QEMU console directly to your terminal.
 To exit the QEMU,
 press <kbd>Ctrl</kbd> + <kbd>A</kbd> then <kbd>X</kbd>.